 Since Ms. Concordia joined UPMC in 2001, the division has experienced significant growth and success:

 - U.S. News and World Report “Best Hospitals” national ranking improved from #16 to #10

 - Operating revenue increased 250% from $2.1 billion to $7.4 billion

 - Hospital admissions increased 85% from 143,000 to 264,000

 Before joining UPMC, Ms. Concordia served as a key member of the Johns Hopkins System senior leadership team.
 As the Executive Vice President and Chief Operating Officer for Johns Hopkins Bayview Medical Center in Baltimore, Maryland she was responsible for the Medical Center’s ancillary and medical departments, as well as provider relations, payor initiatives, contract implementation, primary care network development, and revenue recovery.
 Previously, she was an Associate Director at the Montefiore Medical Center, The Jack D. Weiler Hospital of The Albert Einstein College Of Medicine, in the Bronx, New York, and a Manager and Senior Consultant for Ernst & Young in Washington, DC.

-She earned Bachelor of Arts degrees in economics and German from Duke University, and a Masters in Administrative Science Management from Johns Hopkins University.
+Ms. Concordia earned a Bachelor of Arts degree in Economics and German from Duke University and a Masters in Administrative Science Management from Johns Hopkins University.